melezhik/perl-harness-check/README.md

 ## Custom should pass lists

-Alternatively you may set custom list of successfull tests:
+Alternatively you may set custom list of successful tests:

     $ sparrow project create minoca